418Coffee/flux-template/README.md

 ### Stack

-All installed core components are optional, you can choose to only use the repository structure as a starting point.
+All installed core components are installed by default but optional, you can choose to only use the repository structure as a starting point.

 <div align="center">
 <table>